andresheredia1/HyBayesCal-pckg/README.md

 `package_launcher.py`: This python script owns a class called `TelemacSimulations`.
 The methods in this class are:
 * `single_run_simulation`: Runs a single Telemac simulation and extracts the output values as a .txt file of the selected calibration parameter at the last time step of the simulation.
-* `import_excel_file`: Imports the necessary user input parameters for Bayesian calibration purposes from the user input parameters excel file **.xlsx.
+* `import_excel_file`: Imports the necessary user input parameters for Bayesian calibration purposes from the user input parameters excel file `.xlsx`.
 ***

 `bayesian_gpe.py`: Contains a class and methods for running a stochastic calibration of a deterministic model by using a Gaussian process emulator (GPE) - based surrogate model that is fitted through Bayesian active learning (BAL).